 While most Counter Service combos are priced right around $14, actual prices vary from a low of around $10 to highs of over $20.
-Note that the Disney Dining Plan eliminated the dessert from counter service meals last year, and added alcoholic beverages this year, and these two factors have caused a lot of changes to this list (namely, Magic Kingdom restaurants offer less value since their counter service restaurants don’t serve alcohol).
+Note that the Disney Dining Plan has eliminated the dessert from counter service meals, but has more than offset that by adding alcoholic beverages.
+These two factors have caused a lot of changes to this list.

 This list is calculated by taking the highest combo and beverage available on the Dining Plan and adding them together.
 We did this as opposed to taking the median or mean since, if you’re truly concerned with saving as much money as possible, you’re going to be ordering more expensive menu items.
 We feel considering only the more expensive menu items is most helpful to vacation planners looking to maximize the Disney Dining Plan value, but your mileage may vary.